Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Concealable.** The weapon can be easily concealed on your person, and while holding it, you can make a Covertness check to prevent others from seeing it.

-**Heavy.** The weapon requires a Strength Value of 8 or higher to wield.
+**Heavy.** The weapon requires a Strength Value of 8 or higher to wield effectively.
+A wielder with less than 8 Strength suffers an increased DT by +4 when attacking (to a maximum of 12).

 **Light.** The weapon can be comfortably wielded in one hand while keeping the other hand free to wield another Light weapon.